Five Survive: Plot summary

 Oliver quickly takes charge.
 As they start to turn on each other, it becomes apparent that there are fractures within their friend group that the sniper is making use of.
 The claustrophobic atmosphere of the RV, combined with the terror of being hunted, pushes everyone to their breaking points.

 With the clock ticking, the group tries to escape multiple times, but every plan fails.
 The sniper's aim is too good and every failed attempt makes them more desperate.
 As their fear grows, secrets begin to spill out.
 Oliver and Maddy's mom, Catherine, is an assistant district attorney who is involved in a case against a member of the Philadelphia mafia, Frank Grotti.
 Oliver believes the secret could have something to do with the case.

+Oliver's secret is that he beat up a man who was looking at his girlfriend, Reyna, and left him injured, with a serious brain injury.
+Reyna reveals that she knew the man who was killed and was having an affair with him, while she was dating Oliver, which enrages him.

+Simon's secret is that he has helped his uncle steal cars, and the vehicle in which they were travelling was, in fact, a stolen van.

-Oliver starts accusing Red, Arthur and Simon of working with the sniper.
+Oliver starts accusing Red and Arthur of working with the sniper.
 Red then realizes that there is a chance that she is the one the sniper is after.
 Red reveals that she herself is an eyewitness in the Frank Gotti case.
 Oliver quickly decides that Red must be the one the sniper is after.
 He forces her out of the RV into the darkness.

 The sniper does not shoot and Red survives.
 This makes Oliver suspicious of her involvement with the sniper.
 Oliver then decides to have his sister Maddy pretend to be Red and get outside of the RV.
-Because of Oliver's plan, Maddy gets shot by the sniper.
-Red then admits that she hasn't been telling the truth.
-Catherine, Oliver's and Maddy's mom, made her lie.
-Red isn't actually an eyewitness.
-Catherine had told Red that Frank Gotti killed Red's mom and then promised her money for false testimony.
+Because of Oliver's plan, Maddy gets shot in the leg by the sniper.

+After that, Red manages to get through radio interference on the walkie-talkie but then Arthur abruptly smashes it.
+Red then admits that she hasn't been telling the truth and Catherine, Oliver and Maddy's mom made her lie.
+Red isn't actually the eyewitness.
+Catherine had promised to give Red money for the false account.